The BTK Killer's house

 Rader resumes contact

-Then, in 2004, after more than a decade of silence, Rader suddenly started to send letters again.
+In 2004, after more than a decade of silence, Rader suddenly started sending letters again.

-He did this after an article in the Wichita Eagle newspaper suggested that he was either dead or in prison.
+He came out of "hibernation" after an article in the Wichita Eagle newspaper suggested that he was either dead or in prison.

-After examining the deleted file, they noticed that it was last edited by someone called Dennis.
-Furthermore, they could see that the disk had been used at the Christ Lutheran Church in Wichita.
+After examining the file, they learned that it was last edited by someone named Dennis.
+Furthermore, they could see that the disk had been used at Christ Lutheran Church in Wichita.

-Following a quick Google search, investigators finally had a suspect: 59-year-old Park City resident Dennis Rader.
+Following a quick Google search, the police finally had a suspect: 59-year-old Park City resident Dennis Rader.

-Shockingly, they discovered that the chief suspect behind some of Wichita's most brutal murders was the president of a church congregation.
+Investigators were shocked to learn that the prime suspect behind some of Wichita's most brutal murders was the president of a church congregation.

-However, after cross-referencing a DNA sample from one of BTK's crime scenes with a pap smear belonging to his daughter, detectives were certain that they had the right man.
+However, after cross-referencing a DNA sample from one of BTK's crime scenes with a pap smear belonging to his daughter, they were certain that they had the right man.

 Arrest